ATECoder/dn.vxi11/src/items/readme.md

 For information on using [ISR's VXI-11] see the repository [ISR's VXI-11 IEEE488] projects.

+The [ISR's VXI-11] VXI11 package consists of a set of fully functional low level classes implementing VXI-11 clients, servers, devices and instruments.

+Typically, the VXI-11 Instrument Client and Interface Client classed would be inherited for creating classes such as the Visa message-based session.

+On the server side the VXI-11 Instrument and, possibly, the VXI-11 Device classes would be inherited for creating the specific behavior desired from an instrument.

 ## Departures from [VXI11.CSharp]

 * The XDR and ONC/RPC classes were removed in favor of using [ISR's XDR] and [ISR's ONC RPC] packages;